dennis-y/EtsyPriceIsRight/README.md

-A random picture of a product from Etsy is fetched and players guess its price.
-Single player mode is also supported.
+A random picture of a product from Etsy is fetched using the Etsy's RESP API and displayed using Flask.
+Then one or two players guess the price of the product.
 Close guesses give players the option of going to the item's Etsy listing.
+The project is not yet hosted anywhere and only works through localhost.